cbdevnet/signet/README.txt

 signature for signature into their own files suitable for emailing to the respective UIDs.

-Using gpg-agent in order to provide the passphrase only once should work pretty well.
+Using gpg-agent to provide the passphrase only once should work pretty well.

 I'll happily receive Problems, bugs, ideas and praise